How To Create A Powerful Tagline For Your Site

 Taglines were at one time all the rage.
 Now increasingly websites are ignoring one of the most valuable areas of real estate.
 The space next to the site ID.
 Are marketers right to drop the tagline or is this a missed opportunity to communicate something important to your users?

 What is a tagline?

 A tagline is a short but meaningful phrase that summarises what a site is about and if possible what makes it great.
-When the tagline is next to the site ID or logo it can be a very effective way of communicating your message because it’s the one place on the screen where users expect to find a short slogan describing the site’s purpose.
+When the tagline is next to the site ID or logo it can be an effective way of communicating your message.
+It’s the one place on the screen where users expect to find a short slogan describing the site’s purpose.
 A good tagline can therefore improve site engagement and increase your conversion rate.

 What makes a good tagline?

 - It needs to reflect your brand persona.

 - It should engage with your target audience.

 A good tagline gives you the opportunity to communicate your purpose and your brand’s persona in a way that resonates with your target audience.
 It should be consistent with your value proposition and communicate something lasting and meaning about the brand.
 Here are three examples of effective taglines that clearly communicate benefits of the brand.